deepanshs/csdmpy/docs/source/examples/2D{3} datasets.rst

 .. doctest::

-    >>> x = ImageData.independent_variables
+    >>> x = ImageData.dimensions
     >>> y = ImageData.dependent_variables

-resepctively.
+respectively.
-Since there are two independent variables, the coordinates along each independent variable are
+Since there are two dimensions, the coordinates along each dimension are

 .. doctest::